 A Sermon on Acts 24:24Read more

-How is the Gospel to be presented?
-How are we to listen to the Gospel?
-Listen to Dr. Martyn Lloyd-Jones answers these two questions from Acts 24:24.
-The Gospel is reason and man must think; people must be confronted with the truth.
-This Gospel is not merely entertainment.
-Does the Gospel make you tremble?
-Learn about the character of God and how He created man to be His righteous companion.
+In this sermon on Acts 24:24 titled “Righteousness: Temperance and Judgment to Come, “ Dr. Martyn Lloyd-Jones focuses on two questions: how is the gospel to be presented and how are people to listen to the gospel?
+The gospel is reason, and people must think and be confronted with the truth.
+This gospel is not merely entertainment.
+Learn about the character of God and how He created people to be His righteous companions.
 What happened?
-Made in the image and likeness of God, man is to have self-control and temperance.
-The meaning of temperance is addressed alongside righteousness – one being the the general principle, while the other is concerned with application in daily living.
-What distinguishes man from animal?
-Animal is controlled by instinct, but man has a soul with reasoning and understanding.
-Judgment will come and man will be held responsible before God; look at the perfect provision He provided!
-Only a man's fear can drive him to salvation.
-Why do people reject the Gospel?
-The opinion of man must never be put over the opinion of God.
-Learn from the tragedy of Felix and Priscilla; there is a sequel to the story.
-Christ came to justify the ungodly.
+Made in the image and likeness of God, people are to have self-control and temperance.
+The meaning of temperance is addressed alongside righteousness—one being the general principle, while the other is concerned with application in daily living.
+What distinguishes humans from animals?
+Animals are controlled by instinct, but people have souls with reasoning and understanding.
+Judgment will come and people will be held responsible before God, but they can look at the perfect provision He provided.
+Only a person’s fear can drive them to salvation.
+Why do people reject the gospel?
+The opinion of others must never be put over the opinion of God.
+Learn from the tragedy of Felix and Priscilla.

 Additional Scripture Translations